Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Datasets and Methods

 \subsection{Reddit Dataset}

-For our work, we studied 18 months of Reddit comments and submissions from January 2020 to June 2021.
-To aggregate this data, we rely on Pushshift~\cite{baumgartner2020pushshift}, a third-party API that collects and publishes monthly datasets of Reddit comments and submissions.
-Each comment and submission includes a timestamp, the author's username, the subreddit/community where the comment was posted, and the particular conversation thread where the comment was posted.
-Using this data, we reconstruct the different conversation threads for each user and each subreddit.
-Throughout this work, we focus on English-language misinformation websites and thus we filter our dataset to include only English language comments (removing 400M comments) using the \texttt{whatlanggo} Go library.\footnote{\url{ https://github.com/abadojack/whatlanggo}}
+We study 18~months of Reddit comments and submissions from January 2020 to June 2021, which we collect using Pushshift~\cite{baumgartner2020pushshift}.
+Altogether, we gather 2.2~billion comments and 491~million submissions.
+Each comment and submission includes its timestamp, author's username, subreddit, and the conversation thread where the comment was posted.
+We note that all data was collected before Pushshift fell outside Reddit's Terms of Service in April 2023.
+Using this data, we reconstruct the conversation threads for each user and subreddit.